 How Much CBD Should I Take for Psoriasis?

 There isn’t enough research to suggest the ideal CBD dosage for psoriasis.
-This is especially true when applying CBD through topical treatments since most studies use either capsules or CBD oil.
+This is especially true when applying CBD through topical treatments, since most studies use CBD capsules or oil.

-If you don’t notice any effects after a few days or weeks, you can try to raise the dose, making sure to try it for at least a few days before raising again if needed.
+If you don’t notice any effects after a few days or weeks, you can raise the dose, making sure to try it for at least a few days before raising it again if needed.

 Are There Any Side Effects?